paulrekaris/TGA-COVID19-Vaccine-Safety-Monitoring-Audit/reference-documents/README.md

 **Key points:**

-- Describes COVID-19 Vaccine Safety Monitoring Plan as the "overarching framework" for "enhanced" COVID-19 vaccine safety monitoring
+TGA presented COVID-19 Vaccine Safety Monitoring Plan as the overarching framework aiming to "enhance rapid detection, investigation and response" through five defined key strategies
-- Presents structured system supported by AEFI reporting channels, workflow databases and Adverse Event Management System
+Details structured system including AEFI reporting channels, workflow databases, communication processes and Adverse Event Management System
-- Senior TGA pharmacovigilance officials teaching future pharmacy professionals how TGA's COVID-19 vaccine safety monitoring framework operated
+Senior TGA officials from Pharmacovigilance and Special Access Branch (Vicky Dong and Shabnam Sharan) teaching Master of Pharmacy students at UTS as part of "Molecule to Market" capstone subject
-- Contemporaneous representation (October 2021) contrasts with October 2024 Senate testimony by senior TGA officials describing "day-to-day processes" never systematically tracked
+Delivered during peak provisional approval period (October 2021, approximately 68% of eventual doses already administered) Contemporaneous representation (October 2021) contrasts with October 2025 Senate testimony by senior TGA officials describing monitoring as "day-to-day processes" never systematically tracked
-- Official curriculum materials used for Master's level regulatory education
+Official curriculum materials used for formal regulatory education about TGA processes

 **Significance:**
 Demonstrates TGA's own public characterisation of the Safety Monitoring Plan as a structured governance framework during the rollout period, presented by senior officials from the Pharmacovigilance Branch to Master of Pharmacy students as part of formal regulatory education.
-The teaching context strengthens the significance of the contradiction: these were not casual public statements but formal professional education about how TGA's enhanced monitoring framework operated.
+The teaching context strengthens the significance of the contradiction: these were not casual public statements but formal professional education by the officials responsible for vaccine safety monitoring, teaching future pharmacy professionals how TGA's enhanced monitoring framework operated.
 The absence of implementation records and later characterisation as "day-to-day processes" raises questions about what pharmacy professionals were taught versus what was actually implemented and documented.